opardo/dlmRStan/README.md

 Bayesian Linear Models in a time series context, with different beta's value for each time period, considering a correlation structure between all of them.
 Are also commonly known as Dynamic Linear Models (DLMs).

-The package uses [RStan](http://mc-stan.org/users/interfaces/rstan) to develop and run the MCMC algorithm in C++.
+The package uses [RStan](http://mc-stan.org/users/interfaces/rstan) to develop and run the MCMC algorithm.

 ## Installation

+First of all, you must [install Rtools](http://thecoatlessprofessor.com/programming/rcpp/install-rtools-for-rcpp/), since the algorithm runs in C++.

+Then you might only run the following code:

 ```{r}
 install.packages("devtools")